 The safety, well-being and protection of our students are the paramount consideration in all decisions members of staff make about confidentiality.
 The appropriate sharing of information between school staff members is an essential element in ensuring our students' well-being and safety.
 This policy describes TASIS England approach to information sharing and the protocols we implement around student confidentiality.

 Our Data Protection Policy sets out our commitment to protecting personal data and how we implement that commitment with regards to the collection and use of personal data.

-The Policy meets our legal obligations as laid down by the Data Protection Act 1998, ensuring that data is collected and used fairly and lawfully, processing personal data only in order to meet our operational needs or fulfil legal requirements.
+The Policy meets our legal obligations as laid down by the General Data Protection Regulation (GDPR), ensuring that data is collected and used fairly and lawfully, processing personal data only in order to meet our operational needs or fulfil legal requirements.

 TASIS England believes in fostering an environment in which students’ language profiles are actively supported by the school’s culture in order to promote intercultural and linguistic understanding.

 We encourage teachers to undertake educationally valuable visits to sites within the United Kingdom and overseas, providing these do not unduly hinder the usual operation of the school and that the Health and Safety and welfare of students is paramount at all times.
 Before the school decides to arrange an educational visit, we consider educational objectives and how they are to be achieved.

 The purpose of this Policy is to safeguard students and staff at TASIS England.
 It details the actions and behaviour required from students and members of staff in order to maintain a safe electronic environment and is based on current best practice drawn from a wide range of sources.
 In accordance with legislative requirements we have a whole school approach to e-safety.